LivingCryogen/Hazard/README.md

 4. An implementation of the Fischer-Yates shuffle algorithm.
 (Entities.Deck.Shuffle())

 **View**
-1. Territories are custom FrameworkElements whose shape are determined at runtime.
+1. Territories are custom FrameworkElements whose visuals are determined at runtime, enabling easy extension.
+(TerritoryElement and MainWindow.BuildTerritoryButtons())
-2. Some visual aspects of TerritoryElements are
+2.

 ## External Dependencies
 *Hazard!* relies on the following packages: